Immortals Fenyx Rising: Development

-Gareth Coker, who previously worked on Ori and the Blind Forest and its sequel Ori and the Will of the Wisps, composed the score for the game.
+Gareth Coker, who previously worked on Ori and the Blind Forest and its sequel Ori and the Will of the Wisps, composed the score.
 Ancient Greek instruments such as lyre and kithara were used when he was recording the music.
 Coker commissioned these instruments from a Greek luthier and had them transported across the Atlantic.

 The game was released on December 3, 2020 for Nintendo Switch, PlayStation 4, PlayStation 5, Stadia, Windows, Xbox One, and Xbox Series X/S. A free demo for the game was released for Stadia users before the game's official launch.
-A version for Amazon Luna released the following day.
+A version for Amazon Luna was made available the following day.
 The first of three DLC packs for the game, A New God, was released on January 28, 2021.
 This story arc is set in Olympos, there Fenyx must overcome the trials from the Gods to earn a place among the Gods.
 The second DLC pack, Myths of the Eastern Realm was released on March 25, 2021.
 Based on Chinese mythology, the player plays as Ku, a brave new hero that must help the Goddess Nuwa to restore the balance between Heaven and Earth.
 The final DLC pack, The Lost Gods, was released on April 22, 2021.
 In this story arc, the players plays as Ash, a new hero on an epic journey to reunite the Greek Gods including Poseidon and Hades, and bring them back to the Pantheon.